Hospitality Management

 Preferably, this internship is full-time, continuous employment for ten-weeks with a minimum of 400 hours and is designed to allow students to increase their exposure to the hospitality industry and continue to reconcile their classroom learning with industry practice.
 Advisor will register students for course as needed.
 Prerequisites: HOSP 1200.

-In HOSP 1100, Exploring Hospitality Management, students are introduced to various aspects of restaurant/food and beverage management and basics about them.
-From here, we advance to a more thorough overview of the management of various food and beverage operations, specifically focusing on restaurants.
+In HOSP 1100, Exploring Hospitality Management, students are introduced to various aspects of restaurant/food and beverage management and their basics.
+From here, we move to a more thorough overview of managing various food and beverage operations, with a specific focus on restaurants.
 Topics include safe food and beverage service, product specification and procurement, labor scheduling, revenue control and collection, and other management functions required for success in food and beverage operations.
 Prerequisite: HOSP 1100.

-HOSP 2401 Hotel and Resort Management (4 Credits)
+HOSP 2401 The Business of Hotel Operations (4 Credits)

 This course presents an overview of the management of a various lodging properties, specifically focusing on rooms division operations.
 The perspective taken is strategic, identifying and considering issues of concern to general managers of all types of lodging properties, with a particular focus on profit maximization (yield/revenue management) and distribution channel management.
 The broader political, economic, social, and technological environments and trends and their impact on lodging operations are considered.
 The perspective is global and includes considering how lodging operations differ in various parts of the world.
 Prerequisite: HOSP 1100.

 This course provides an introduction to the basic principles and practices of revenue management in the hotel and restaurant industry.
 Students acquire the fundamental analytical skills needed to apply revenue management concepts and methods in demand forecasting, pricing, and revenue optimization techniques in hotels and restaurants.
 The course includes certification in STR tools.
-Prerequisites: HOSP 2360, HOSP 2401 and ACTG 2200.
+Prerequisites: HOSP 2360 and HOSP 2401.

-HOSP 2501 Managing Human Capital in Hospitality (4 Credits)
+HOSP 2501 Managing People and Culture in Hospitality (4 Credits)

 People are the heart of any organization and can be a source of competitive advantage, particularly in a hospitality environment.
 This course prepares students to develop and manage successfully the processes and systems that help hospitality firms develop a competitive advantage through people and build a service culture, including recruiting, selecting, onboarding, and developing employees in order to retain them in both union and non-union environments.
 Prerequisites: HOSP 2360 and HOSP 2401.